carloscinelli/sensemakr/README.md

 #> -- Robustness Value, q = 1, alpha = 0.05: unobserved confounders (orthogonal to the covariates) that explain more than 7.63% of the residual variance of both the treatment and the outcome are strong enough to bring the estimate to a range where it is no longer 'statistically different' from 0 (a bias of 100% of the original estimate), at the significance level of alpha = 0.05.
 Conversely, unobserved confounders that do not explain more than 7.63% of the residual variance of both the treatment and the outcome are not strong enough to bring the estimate to a range where it is no longer 'statistically different' from 0, at the significance level of alpha = 0.05.
 #>
 #> Bounds on omitted variable bias:
+#>
+#> --The table below shows the maximum strength of unobserved confounders with association with the treatment and the outcome bounded by a multiple of the observed explanatory power of the chosen benchmark covariate(s).
+#>
 #>  Bound Label R2dz.x R2yz.dx      Treatment Adjusted Estimate Adjusted Se
 #>    1x female 0.0092  0.1246 directlyharmed            0.0752      0.0219
 #>    2x female 0.0183  0.2493 directlyharmed            0.0529      0.0204